colinyjchung/darkdragons/content/post/lankhmar-oceans-six.md

 Veleris unlocks the vault door, but hesitates on opening it.
 He hears growling and hissing.
 A new plan is needed.
 Aranna and Emma Frog stand at ready while Orlan swings the door open.
 They immediately see two desert jaguars.
 Emma casts _hallucination_ turning the entire room into a desert with foxes and rabbits for the jaguars to chase in a corner.
 (Orlan suggested pizza instead of wild animals.
 His idea gets shot down.)
 The jaguars are now distracted by lunch.
 Aranna fires and maims one.
 Purple Nurple rushes in to take care of the other.

-Once the illusion melts away, they realize there's yet another vault door.
-A vault inside a vault.
+Once the illusion melts away, they realize there's yet another vault door. _A vault inside a vault_!
 Veleris is called up to do his thing again while everyone else waits.
 Fortunately, he picks the lock with a natural twenty.
 Unfortunately, it triggers a spell.
-The bronze door melts away and turns into a wall of fire (a firewall?).
+The bronze door melts away and turns into a wall of fire (_a firewall? hyuk hyuk._).
 Emma Frog casts _magic bulwark_ in an attempt to nullify the spell.
 It doesn't work.
 Purple Nurple suggests throwing water on it.
 Aranna says it's magic fire, it won't help. (_DM note: It would've helped._) Emma Frog casts _magic bulwark_ again.
 The flame's intensity lessens by two thirds.
 Aranna takes the risk of running through and gets burnt a little.
 Emma casts _magic bulwark_ one last time.
 The fire vanishes.
 Aranna, singed and annoyed, scowls at Emma.

 Surprisingly, no more guards appear.